It’s a question that we get asked a lot. Should you ride your road bike or a Tri bike at Tremblant?

 For our Road vs Tri experiment we had to make generic assumptions about drag vs weight so this might not be as accurate as the above analysis.
 That being said, all else being equal, this will give an accurate representation of the difference between road bike vs Tri bike.

 We ran the numbers twice using a typical female athlete and a typical male athlete for both the 70.3 and the Full distance course.
-We used the typical difference in weight between a road and triathlon bike (approx 2.3kg) and we assume a drag coefficient typical of a rider on a road bike riding with hands on the hoods, and rider on aerobars with a modest aerodynamic position.
+We used the typical difference in weight between a road and triathlon bike (approx 2.3kg) and we assumed a drag coefficient typical of a rider on a road bike riding with hands on the hoods, and a rider on aerobars with a modest aerodynamic position.
 For this we assumed a basic set of 30mm rims in both setups and a basic road helmet to keep the difference limited to the difference between road setup and Tri setup.
 And finally, one last important consideration: the real aerodynamic difference between Road and Tri bike is the position of the rider.
 Being on the aerobars vs being on the hoods on typical road bars.
 The frame design plays a small role but not nearly as great as the actual position.
+This scenario assumes you are on the aerobars on all the but steepest sections of the course (ex.
+Duplessis).

 In this analysis the Original is the road bike setup and the Adjusted is the Aero setup.
 Even with the added weight, riding on the aerobars on a triathlon bike saves nearly 9 minutes over the length of the course.